suguk1052/ShoeRinsics/README.md

 background is completely black.
 Images can be of any resolution; the script will pad them as needed before inference.
-Grayscale depth maps resized to a width of 300&nbsp;pixels (while keeping the original aspect ratio) will be saved to `../results/shoerinsics/masked_images/depth_gray/`.
+Grayscale depth maps resized to a width of 300&nbsp;pixels (while keeping the original aspect ratio) will be saved to `results/shoerinsics/masked_images/depth_gray/`.
-`../results` is relative to the repository root, so outputs may appear one directory above the code folder when using the default options.
+Outputs are saved under `results/` in the repository root by default.

 ### Training